Recognition Awareness: An Application of Latent Cognizance to Open-Set Recognition: Conclusion and Discussion

+Our investigation has revealed viability of Latent Cognizance (LC) in Open-Set Recognition (OSR) and re-affirmed the LC underlying hypothesis.
+In additions, our study introduces performance metric Q1, discloses some potential on detecting adversarial images, and shows that a base classifier can affect 19\% or more on the final OSR performance.

-Both LC and OpenMax are quite effective for OSR over a wide range of comfort ratios.
-Both rely on penultimate values, but they use penultimate values differently.
-OpenMax uses statistics of penultimate values to estimate how far off the ones corresponding to the input are from them.
+\paragraph{OpenMax and LC} Both LC and OpenMax rely on penultimate values, but they use penultimate values differently.
+OpenMax uses statistics of penultimate values to estimate how far off the ones corresponding to the input are from their statistics.
 LC uses only a penultimate vector corresponding to the input to compute a marginalized cognizance.
-LC requires less computation cost and is much simpler to implement.
+LC is simpler to implement, faster to compute, and yet able to deliver a similar level of effectiveness.

+Both LC and OpenMax are quite effective for OSR over a wide range of comfort ratios, but there are rooms for improvement.
+Besides having a better base classifier for both appproaches --- as our study has shown its great influence on the final performance ---, OpenMax is implicitly based on a uni-modal assumption.
+Relaxation on this assumption might be a direction to further investigate an OpenMax approach.

+For LC, we see it analogous to Kahneman\cite{kahneman2011thinking}'s System I decision.
+Toward OSR, LC could provide a quick judgement on validity of the input at hand.
+As human learns to balance decision from both quick/instinctive and slow/analytic systems, we vision LC or its derivative to work along with a more elaborated approach to provide OSR capability for various scenarios.
+It is always better to be prepared for what we might encounter, but it is nice to have a backup system---the instinctive system---that can work in some degree even for the scenario we might not anticipate.
+That is the position at we see LC in the big picture.

+\paragraph{Practical issue of LC formulation} Regarding practical deployment and potential numerical issues, cubic cognizance may have an issue with negative logit values in the penultimate vector.
+Although this was not the case in our experiment, but this issue may arise in practice.

+Exponential cognizance does not have an issue with negative logits, but a large logit value may unstabilize the computation (as exponential cognizance could reach numerical infinity for a large logit).
+This could be mitigated by a numerically safer application of LC.
+For example, $\log( \sum_k \exp(a_k) ) = a_{\max} + \log(\sum_k \exp(a_k - a_{\max}))$ may be a safer version than $\sum_k \exp(a_k)$ used in our experiment.

+Note that this log formulation may help explain Nakjai and Katanyukul\cite{NakjaiKatanyukul2018a}'s experiment that thresholding on $a_{\max}$ gives similar results to thresholding on marginalized exponential cognizance.
+That is because logarithm is an increasing monotonic function ---making thresholding on marginalized exponential cognizance similar to doing on log marginalized exponential cognizance ---and the term $\log(\sum_k \exp(a_k - a_{\max}))$ is likely to be small.

-Effectiveness of LC on OSR has assuaged the concern over information loss discussed in \textsection\ref{sec:background}.
-In addition, marginalized cognizance in LC has provided an alternative way to quantify a degree of being foreign, whose role is pivotal in counterfactual approach\cite{Neal2018ECCV}.
-The synergy of these two approaches is worth a dedicated study.
+\paragraph{On the concern over information loss} Effectiveness of LC on OSR may have somewhat assuaged the concern over information loss discussed in Yoshihashi et al\cite{Yoshihashi_2019_CVPR}.
+In addition, marginalized exponential cognizance has been satisfactorily used to quantify a degree of being foreign in a counterfactual approach\cite{Neal2018ECCV}, as Neal et al use logit values for their classifier output (see \textsection\ref{sec:background}).
+Our results along with effectiveness shown in previous works\cite{Neal2018ECCV, NakjaiKatanyukul2018a, AtsawaraungsukEtAl2021a} have supported the hypothesis underlying LC.